-- environmental survey, monitoring and assessment;
+- environmental surveys, monitoring, and assessment;

-- oil and gas survey;
+- oil and gas surveys;

 - harbour and border surveillance and protection;

 - underwater intervention;

+- critical infrastructures inspection (e.g. wave and wind offshore energy installations)

-- underwater mining;
+- deep sea mining;

 - scientific data collection and sampling;

 - underwater farming and fish-farming;

 - underwater archaeology and cultural heritage conservation;

-- transport system safety (ship structure inspection, emergency towing systems);
+- transport systems safety (ship structure inspection, emergency towing systems);

 - highly automated vessels;

 - companion robots for divers;

 - search & rescue.

 In the last years, pioneer research has been carried out aiming at the development of autonomous marine robots able to monitor deep and surface sea waters, to increase the safety of sea transport and to execute underwater intervention operations involving grasping, manipulation and transportation, as well as assembly activities.
 The use of marine robots in industry, research and service applications has dramatically increased in the last 20 years.
 The market for underwater systems is among the most valuable within professional service robots.

 Yet there are both technical and non-technical market barriers that need to be addressed on a medium as well as long time scale.
 These include:

-- lack of rules for autonomous marine vehicles (non technical); - lack of monitoring all the parameters required by the EU Water Framework Directive (technical/non technical) - autonomous anti-collision systems (technical); - autonomous, automatic, light green-sensor devices for water pollution (technical); - very low bandwidth based remote operation (technical); - underwater communications, vision & localisation (technical); - low cost, easy to use, systems for persistent autonomous surveillance and monitoring (technical); - automatic AUV launch, recovery and docking systems for energy recharging and massive data transfer (technical)
+- lack of legislation for autonomous marine vehicle operation (non technical); - lack of systems to monitor all the parameters required by the EU Water Framework Directive (technical/non technical) - autonomous anti-collision systems (technical); - autonomous, automatic, light green-sensor devices for water pollution assessment (technical): - very low bandwidth-based remote operation (technical); - underwater optical and acoustic communications, vision, & localisation (technical); - low cost, easy to use, systems for persistent autonomous surveillance and monitoring operations (technical); - energy harvesting systems for persistent autonomy at sea (technical) - automatic AUV launch, recovery and docking systems for energy recharging and massive data transfer (technical) - systems for cooperative navigation and motion control of surface and underwater vehicles (technical) - combined vehicle-manipulator systems for underwater infrastructures inspection (technical)

-According to the key market data presented in a following section, the potential market size of unmanned marine vehicles, including remotely operated and autonomous underwater and surface vessels, is of about \$3bn between 2015 and 2019.
+According to the key market data presented in a following section, the potential market size of unmanned marine vehicles, including remotely operated and autonomous underwater and surface vessels, will be on the order of \$3bn between 2015 and 2019.
 However, considering that because of the economic value of the oceans, about \$40.4bn is spent annually collecting data and doing ocean operations, the above-mentioned estimate is largely pessimistic according to some analysts.